Oxfam: Oxfam Australia

-Oxfam IBIS (Denmark)
+Oxfam Denmark

-IBIS was founded as an independent organization in 1991, but has its roots in the Danish department of World University Service and has been active since the 1966 (initially mainly against apartheid and similar situations in other southern African nations).
+Oxfam Denmark has its roots in the Danish department of World University Service and has been active since the 1966 (initially mainly against apartheid and similar situations in other southern African nations).
 Since the 1970s, it mainly worked with projects in Africa and Latin America, and usually focused on democracy, education and the causes of poverty.
-In 2014 IBIS became an observer member of Oxfam and in October 2016 it became a full member.
-Around the same time, the name was modified from IBIS to Oxfam IBIS.
+In 1991, the affiliate broke loose and founded the independent organization IBIS, International Bistand International Solidaritet (in English: 'International Aid International Solidarity'), and was mainly involved with transformative education, inequality, women's rights and democracy.
+In 2015 IBIS became a member of Oxfam.
+Around the same time, the name was modified from IBIS to Oxfam IBIS, and in 2023 they made the complete transition and changed its name again to Oxfam Denmark.
+Today the organization mainly focus on transformative education, climate justice, economic justice and humanitarian aid.

 Oxfam GB (Great Britain)

 Oxfam GB's headquarters are in Cowley, Oxford.
 The finance office is in Newcastle, from where Oxfam shops are managed.
 Oxfam GB had a total income of £408.6m in 2016/17, had 5,000 employees, and used the services of 23,000 volunteers.
 In 2016 it received £31.7m from the British government.

-Mark Goldring was the chief executive officer from 2013 until January 2019, when he was replaced by Dr Dhananjayan (Danny) Sriskandarajah.
+Mark Goldring was the chief executive officer from 2013 until January 2019, followed by Dhananjayan (Danny) Sriskandarajah who held office from January 2019 until December 2023.
+Halima Begum was announced as his successor as chief executive officer in December 2023.

+Oxfam GB produces a regular supporter magazine called "Voices".

 Oxfam India

-Oxfam's involvement in India began when money was granted in 1951 to fight famine in Bihar.
+Oxfam's involvement in India began when money was granted in 1951 to fight famine in Bihar in eastern India.
 Bihar at the time was one of the poorest and most populated states in India.

-Oxfam had launched an appeal that led to the first report of Oxfam's work in the House of Commons in UK.
-On 31 May 1951, Secretary of State for Commonwealth Relations had commended the Bihar appeal, stating "the Oxford Committee for Famine Relief has made an appeal for donations and I hope individuals will reply to that generously".
+Oxfam had launched an appeal that led to the first report on Oxfam's work in the House of Commons in UK.
+On 31 May 1951, the Secretary of State for Commonwealth Relations commended the Bihar appeal, stating "the Oxford Committee for Famine Relief has made an appeal for donations and I hope individuals will reply to that generously".
 Among the many donations received was one for 100 British pounds from an Indian Rajah in appreciation of what Oxfam was doing for the hungry of his country.